The data were formless like a cloud of tiny birds in the sky

 5 Test and alternatives

 We may want to perform a statistical test to determine whether a correlation coefficient is “significantly” different to zero, using Null Hypothesis Significance Testing.
-There are a lot of options, but a simple solution is to use the cor.test() function.
+There are a lot of options, but a simple solution is to use the cor.test() function in R.

-An alternative to the Pearson correlation (the traditional correlation, assuming the variables in question are Gaussian), is the Spearman rank correlation, which can be used when the assumptions for the Pearson correlation are not met.
+The Pearson correlation is the default for the cor.test() function.
+An alternative is the Spearman rank correlation, which can be used when the assumptions for the Pearson correlation are not met.
 We will briefly perform both tests.

 Let’s try a statistical test of correlation.
 We need to keep in mind an order of operation for statistical analysis, e.g.: